ÉCOLE GOLDEN EARS ELEMENTARY SCHOOL

 Take care of yourself, take care of others, take care of our school

 Statement of Purpose

-At Golden Ears Elementary we believe that all students have the right to learn in a safe, caring and respectful environment.
-We also believe that children want to be helpful, that positive behaviours can be learned, and that teaching socially responsible behaviours requires modelling, time, consistency and practice.
-Home and school share this responsibility for teaching safety and respect.
+At Golden Ears we believe that all students have the right to learn in a safe, caring and respectful environment.
+We also believe that children want to be helpful, that positive behaviors can be learned, and that teaching socially responsible behaviors requires modeling, time, consistency and practice.
+Home and school share this responsibility together for teaching safety and respect.